 "The tune "Gospel Pool" was composed by the author for the fourth editition of the Sacred Harp in 1869.
-The other tune on this page, "The Teacher's Farewell," was composed in 1858, but not published fill 1869.
-Neither of these tunes have ever been published in any other book, so far as we have been able to find Mr. Dumas was a primitive Baptist minister and fived in Monroe County, Ga.
-He was for a long time the Ordinary of that county, died about 40 vears ago and is buried at Forsyth, Ga.
-He was musical, was a spiendid director of large classes of vocal singing.
+The other tune on this page, "The Teacher's Farewell," was composed in 1858, but not published till 1869.
+Neither of these tunes have ever been published in any other book, so far as we have been able to lind.
+Mr. Dumas was a primitive Baptist minister and fived in Monroe County, Ga.
+He was for a long time the Ordinary of that county, died about 40 years ago and is buried at Forsyth, Ga.
+He was musical, was a splendid director of large classes of vocal singing.
 He composed 16 tunes in this Song Book.
-See full sketch about him in James History of the Sacred Harp, 1904, page 107, as well as the different remarks about him in connection with his tunes in this book.
+See full sketch about him in James History of the Sacred Harp, 1904, page 107, as well as the dilferent remarks about him in connection with his tunes in this book.
 He was a fine teacher of music.

+"I set my King upon my holy hill of Zion."-Ps.
+2.6.
 Key of C Major.
 By R. F. Mann, April 12, 1868.

-The hill of Zion yields A thousand sacred sweets, Before we reach the heavenly field, Or walk the golden streets, Glory, glo-ry, hal-le-lu-jah, A-men.

-The hill of Zion yields A thousand sacred sweets, Before we reach the heavenly field, Or walk the golden streets, Glory, glo-ry, hal-le-lu-jah, A-men.
+The hill of Zion yields A thousand sacred sweets, Before we reach the heavenly field.
+Or walk the golden streets, Glory, glo-ry, hal-le-lu - jah.
+A - men The hill of Zion yields A thousand sacred sweets, Before we reach the heavenly field, Or walk the golden streets, Glory, glo-ry, hal-le-lu-jah,

-The above tune, "Hill of Zion," was composed by Mr. Mann in 1868 and first printed in the Sacred Harp in 1869, fourth edition.
-See other sketches of Mann in the parts of this book in connection with his various tunes.
-He helped to revise Sacred Harp in 1850.
+The above tune, "Hill of Zion," was composed by Mr. Mann in 1868 and first printed in the Sacred Harp In 1869, fourth edition.
+See other sketches of Mann 'her parts of this book in connection with his various tunes.
+He helped to revise Sacred Harp in 1850,